zhoushineyoung/GA-Android-SDK/README.md

 **Step 3 - Basic setup**

-If you haven’t already, sign up for an account at www.gameanalytics.com.
+If you havenï¿½t already, sign up for an account at www.gameanalytics.com.
 Make sure you write down your GAME KEY and SECRET KEY somewhere safe.

 Initialise the wrapper in the entry activity of your application's onCreate() method: